TextDeck vs Apple Shortcuts

 - →You already have a shortcut-heavy workflow and adding an app feels like friction.

-- →You only have two or three AI prompts and they barely change — a simple shortcut is enough.
+- →You only have two or three AI prompts and they barely change, so a simple shortcut is enough.

 - →You need platform-wide system automation that TextDeck does not touch.